MicrosoftDocs/sql-docs/docs/analysis-services/lesson-7-create-key-performance-indicators.md

 Estimated time to complete this lesson: **15 minutes**

 ## Prerequisites
 This topic is part of a tabular modeling tutorial, which should be completed in order.
-Before performing the tasks in this lesson, you should have completed the previous lesson.
+Before performing the tasks in this lesson, you should have completed the previous lesson: [Lesson 6: Create Measures](../analysis-services/lesson-6-create-measures.md).

 ## Create Key Performance Indicators